A Message from a Mahatma, Dictated to HPB

 These are the gods the Hindus and Christians and Mahomedans and all others of bigoted religions and sects worship; and so long as their influence is upon their devotees we would no more think of associating with or counteracting them in their work than we do the Red-Caps on earth whose evil results we try to palliate but whose work we have no right to meddle with so long as they do not cross our path.

 (You will not understand this, I suppose.
 But think well over it and you will.
 M. means here, that they have no right or even power to go against the natural or that work which is prescribed to each class of beings or existing things by the law of nature.
 The Brothers, for instance could prolong life but they could not destroy death, not even for themselves.
 They can to a degree palliate evil and relieve suffering; they could not destroy evil.
 No more can the Dhyan Chohans impede the work of the Mamo Chohans, for their Law is darkness, ignorance, destruction etc., as that of the former is Light, knowledge and creation.
 The Dhyan Chohans answer to Buddh, Divine Wisdom and Life in blissful knowledge, and the Ma-mos are the personification in nature of Shiva, Jehovah and other invented monsters with Ignorance at their tail).

 The words “(Not through me though?)” were written by H. P. Blavatsky.
+The message from the Master starts at this point.
 (CCA)

-K.H. - These are the two first initials of the name used by one of the Masters of the Wisdom, in his contacts with lay chelas during the 19th century.
+K.H. - The initials of the name used by one of the Masters of the Wisdom.
 (CCA)

 The word “(you)” was written by H.P.B. and refers to A.P.
 Sinnett.
 (CCA)